Elements of Relationship: Calo’s Developmental Trauma Treatment Model

 Calo’s remedy to this belief system and the painful situations that arise from it is relationship.
 Because the developmental trauma these children suffered was created in an absence of secure relationships, it can only be healed in secure relationships.
 At Calo, we summarize our relationally-based treatment model as CASA, which stands for Commitment, Acceptance, Security, Attunement.
 The ultimate goal of the model is Joy, experienced through co-regulation.

 Joy comes from experiencing acceptance, security, and attunement in a committed home (CASA).

 We begin with Commitment on the caregivers part.
-For us, that is the parent, guardian, or primary attachment figure that commits to sending their child to us and commits to working with us in the goal of reuniting at treatments end.
+For us, that is the parent, guardian, or primary attachment figure which commits to sending their child to us and commits to working with us in the goal of reuniting at treatments end.
 It begins also with our commitment as caregivers to treat the child, to go the distance, as we say here.

 We have made this seem more linear in theory than it is in practice.
 In action, this tends to be, as the graphic shows, a recursive process of progress and regression, rather than a straight line of progress.

-We have to accept that it is not a matter of trying harder for our kids, but of learning how to trust others and ultimately themselves.
+We have to accept that it is not a matter of trying harder for our kids, but of experiencing how to trust others and ultimately themselves.
 Our kids are inherently valuable.
 We need to see them as always doing their best.

 Once our kids feel accepted, they can begin to feel Secure, or Safe, both physically and emotionally.
 The caregiver needs to be a Secure relationship.
 Security is defined by predictability, consistency, reliability, regulation, and empathy along with established boundaries and clear limit setting.